anttiluode/DaFuc/README.md

 ## Problems?

 Ask from Claude / ChatGPT.
 Paste them this and the code.
 They will understand what to do.
+NotebookLM talking heads think this is groundbreaking.
+But since all I hear is crickets.
+I guess it aint.
+But it most def has been a wild ride.

 ## Installation